ChloeL19/dotfiles/README.md

 ## Security Notes

-⚠️ **API Keys**: This setup stores API keys in plaintext in `config/zshrc`.
-Keep your dotfiles repository private if pushing to GitHub or other public locations.
+⚠️ **API Keys**: This setup stores API keys in `/scratch/chloeloughridge/.env`, which is **NOT** checked into version control.
+This file is stored in persistent storage only.
+Your dotfiles repository is safe to push to GitHub as long as you don't commit the `.env` file.

-⚠️ **Credentials**: Never commit sensitive credentials to version control.
-Consider using environment-specific config files outside the repo for production systems.
+⚠️ **Credentials**: The `.env` file should never be committed to version control.
+The `.gitignore` in this repo excludes `.env` files by default.
+If you're storing additional credentials, add them to `/scratch/chloeloughridge/.env`.

+⚠️ **Backup**: Since `.env` is not in version control, make sure to back it up separately if you rebuild your instance or move to a new system.

 ---